 PSAP boundaries are a single GIS layer that is comprised of polygons (in some cases just a single polygon) that show the geographic coverage area for PSAPs within your county.
-The primary use for this layer is to route and deliver 9-1-1 calls to the correct PSAP, thus making it the most important layer.
-It is critical that there are no gaps or overlaps between external (at county borders) and internal (borders within the county).
-This layer will be managed and edited by CAPCOG but it is absolutely imperative that county coordinators work with CAPCOG to ensure things are correct.
+The primary use for this layer

 CAPCOG will provide to the counties PSAP boundaries we have created and will continually make updates to them as needed and send to county coordinators.
-Coordinators will need to review this layer and send CAPCOG any suggested edits or questions.
+Coordinators will need to review this layerand send CAPCOG any suggested edits or questions.
 CAPCOG created these using the city limits layer submitted by each county.
 Coordinators should use the latest PSAP boundaries provided by CAPCOG for the subsequent month's data upload.
 Quality-checks should be made only against the provisioning boundaries provided by CAPCOG.